 In order to self/family-manage services, the individual or family member must be capable of fulfilling the responsibilities set forth in Section 5.2.
 The first step is to determine if the person or family can meet the rules in Section 5.2.
-A Supportive Intermediary Service Organization (called a Supportive ISO) makes this determination cision.
+A Supportive Intermediary Service Organization (called a Supportive ISO) makes this determination of the service of the rules in Section 5.2.
+A Supportive Intermediary Service Organization (called a Supportive ISO) makes this determination of the service of the

-An individual person or a family member also has the option of ean managinge some, but not all, of the services and have an agency manage some of them.
+An individual-person or a family member also has the option of ean-managinge some, but not all, of the services and have an agency manage some of them.
 This arrangement, which is called shared-managing.
 Section 5.76 tellexplains how shared-managing works.